mrocklin/thesis/matrix-rewriting-maude.md

     inverse(transpose(X) X) transpose(X) y

-We then provide a collection of equality transformations like the following
+We then provide a collection of equality transformations like the following:

     eq inverse(inverse(A)) = A .
     eq inverse(A) A = I .